algolia/instantsearch/docgen/src/Getting_started_React_native.md

 When using this component you will have to provide two properties:

-* `attributeName` attribute name from the record that you want to highlight.
+* `attribute` attribute name from the record that you want to highlight.
 * `hit` , the hit to highlight

 ```jsx